gocd/www.go.cd/_posts/2015-08-28-pipeline-patterns.markdown

 ![Upload Artifacts](/images/blog/pipeline-patterns/upload-artifact.png)

 When you're ready to deploy to a downstream system, you should fetch and install that build artifact.
-This way you make sure that you're running your functional tests.
+This way you make sure that you're running your functional tests on the exact thing you built and that you're going to deploy.

 ![Fetch Artifacts](/images/blog/pipeline-patterns/fetch-artifact.png)